Skip to main content

 opnsense_nat_apply

-Apply pending NAT configuration changes on OPNsense.
-Required after modifying NAT rules for changes to take effect.
-Destructive action.
+Apply pending NAT configuration changes in OPNsense.
+Required after adding, updating, or deleting NAT rules to make changes active.
+Destructive operation requires confirmation.

 Instructions